opal/opal.github.io/source/docs/compiled_ruby.html.md

 **true** and **false** are compiled directly into their native boolean equivalents.
-This makes interaction a lot easier as there is no need to convert values to opal specific values.
+This makes interaction a lot easier as there is no need to convert values to Opal specific values.

 <div class="opal-callout opal-callout-info">
 Because <code>true</code> and <code>false</code> compile to their native